mxyzplk/paraview-slices/README.md

-# paraview-slices
-Plot vtk meshes in paraview extracting slices.
 Uses pvpython

+Slices plots of 3d meshes using Paraview Python